kubanmar/dos-fingerprints/README.md

 # Usage

-Fingerprints are instances of the `DOSFingerprint()` class and can be calculated by providing the energy in [Joule] and the DOS in [states/unit cell/Joule] to the `calculate()` method.
+Fingerprints are instances of the `DOSFingerprint()` class and can be calculated by providing the energy in [eV] and the DOS in [states/unit cell/eV] to the `calculate()` method.
 Furthermore, the energy axis can be discretized over a non-uniform grid.
 For this, specific parameters must be provided.
 By default, the grid is specialized on the energy range between -10 and 5 eV, thereby emphasizing the upper valence region.

 ```Python
 from nomad_dos_fingerprints import DOSFingerprint